jhidalgoesp/recruitment-test/recruitment-test/README.md

 # TrustHab Engineer Recruitment Test

-This project deliver the information of devices from devices.json throug an API and Web interface.
+This project deliver the information of devices from devices.json through an API and Web interface.

 ## Getting Started